ianlgk/guess-the-number/README.md

   yarn start
 ```

-In case that you do not want to install the project, you can use the Guess The Number through the following link: guess-the-number-ianlgk.netlify.app
+In case that you do not want to install the project, you can use the Guess The Number through the following link: https://guess-the-number-ianlgk.netlify.app

 ## 🖥️ Technologies